 Any patient with a valid registry card may legally use marijuana for medicinal purposes and their caregiver may assist them in doing so.

-Medical professionals recommending medical cannabis must be an MD or DO with an active Colorado medical license.
+Medical professionals recommending medical cannabis must be an MD or DO in good standing with an active Colorado medical license.
 Physicians with conditions or restrictions on their licenses, or out-of-state licenses, are not accepted.
 Physicians must have an active DEA certification.

 Every state has varying laws and regulations for caregivers, cultivators and medical cannabis providers.
 This section includes an overview of state requirements and links to necessary forms and applications.